MICDS-Programming-Club/Programming-Club-Guides/introduction/command_line.md

 ```

 #### Directory Listings
 In Bash, to list the contents of the current directory, use the `ls` command.
-However, this does not contain hidden files/folders (which are prefixed with a `.`period).
+However, this does not contain hidden files/folders (which are prefixed with a `.period`).
 To show those, add the `-a` flag to the command.

 For example:
 ```